A Stack of Photos

 “You know I’ve had worse...”

-But she stopped when noticing his lips gently feeling the wound.
+But she stopped when she noticed his lips gently feeling the wound.
 She closed her eyes to enjoy the sensation.

 “By the way” She said, without opening them.
 “Just to make it clear, this does not set any precedent.
 I fight my battles.
 I solve my problems.”